Slayer95/aura-bot/CLI.md

 Makes a reservation for a player to join the game lobby.
 This is required for loaded games to properly work.

+## \`--game-version \<VERSION\>\`

+Specifies the main version targetted by a game lobby.

+This option is equivalent to ``<hosting.game_versions.main>`` in `config.ini`

-## \`--crossplay \<VERSION\>\`
+## \`--crossplay \<MODE\>\`

-Adds support for clients running the given game version to join the game lobby.
+Crossplay adds support for clients running game versions other than the main game version to join the lobby.
 Note that crossplay has an inherent risk of desynchronization between game clients.
 Usage of this feature is only recommended when hosting well-tested maps with custom game data.

 Avoid using crossplay for melee or altered melee maps, in order to minimize potential issues.
 Note, however, that maps using SLK optimization, such as those optimized with [W3x2Lni][5], are likely immune against desynchronizations.

-Note also that versions 1.29, and 1.23 are not compatible with earlier game versions.
+**Options:**
+- none: Disables crossplay feature entirely.
+- conservative: Crossplay is only enabled when Aura is reasonably sure that the map may properly work under crossplay.
+Note, however, that Aura's detection of crossplay capabilities is imperfect.
+- optimistic: Crossplay is enabled across a wide range of versions, regardless of the map.
+In particular, this enables crossplay for all game versions ranging from 1.24 to 1.28e.
+- force: Crossplay is enabled across all versions enabled, even if they are very likely to desync.

+This option is equivalent to ``<hosting.crossplay.mode>`` in `config.ini`

 ## \`--on-ipflood \<ACTION\>\`